-- 8. In the At box, set the time of day to run the queries (in HH:MM:SS) by clicking on the clock icon and selecting the time, or by typing the time manually. - 9.
-(Only for Asset Discovery) In the IP Ranges box, type the IP addresses of assets. - 10.
-(Only for Discovery Queries) In the Number of Assets to poll simultaneously drop-down box, select the number of assets (10, 20, or 30). - 11.
-(Only for Discovery Queries) In the Time Between Discovery Queries drop-down box, select the time between the discovery queries (1 to 3 seconds). - 12.
-Click Save.
+- 9. In the At box, set the time of day to run the queries (in HH:MM:SS) by clicking on the clock icon and selecting the time, or by typing the time manually. - 10.
+Click the Query State toggle to enable the query. - 11.
+(Only for Asset Discovery) In the IP Ranges box, type the IP addresses of assets. - 12.
+(Only for Discovery Queries) In the Number of Assets to poll simultaneously drop-down box, select the number of assets.
+Available options are: 10 Assets, 20 Assets, or 30 Assets. - 13.
+(Only for Discovery Queries) In the Time Between Discovery Queries drop-down box, select the time between the discovery queries.
+Available options are: 1 second, 2 second, or 3 second.